-Bryan R. Martin, Chairman and Chief Executive Officer.
-Bryan R. Martin, age 42, has served as our Chairman since December 2003.
-Mr. Martin has served as Chief Executive Officer and as a director of the Company since February 2002.
-From March 2007 to November 2008, he served as President of the Company.
-From February 2001 to February 2002, he served as President and Chief Operating Officer and a director of the Company.
-He served as Senior Vice President, Engineering Operations from July 2000 to February 2001 and as the Company's Chief Technical Officer from August 1995 to August 2000.
+Bryan R. Martin, Chairman, Chief Executive Officer and President.
+Bryan R. Martin, age 43, has served as Chairman of the Board of Directors since December 2003 and as Chief Executive Officer and as a director since February 2002.
+From March 2007 to November 2008, and again since April 2011, he has served as President.
+From February 2001 to February 2002, he served as our President and Chief Operating Officer.
+He served as our Senior Vice President, Engineering Operations from July 2000 to February 2001 and as Chief Technical Officer from August 1995 to August 2000.
 He also served as a director of the Company from January 1998 through July 1999.
 In addition, Mr. Martin served in various technical roles for the Company from April 1990 to August 1995.
 He received a B.S. and an M.S. in Electrical Engineering from Stanford University.

-Dan Weirich, President and Chief Financial Officer.
-Dan Weirich, age 36, has served as our President since November 2008 and as our Chief Financial Officer since July 2006.
+Dan Weirich, Chief Financial Officer.
+Dan Weirich, age 37, has served as our Chief Financial Officer since July 2006.
+From November 2008 to March 2011, Mr. Weirich also served as our President.
 From June 2006 to July 2006, Mr. Weirich served as our Acting Chief Financial Officer.
-Mr. Weirich served as Vice President of Operations of the Company from April 2006 to June 2006 and Director of Strategic Sales from March 2004 to April 2006.
-From September 2001 to March 2004, Mr. Weirich served as independent consultant in Asia and the United States.
-From August 1996 to September 2001, Mr. Weirich served in various roles for iAsiaworks, Qwest Communications and Phoenix Network.
+He was our Vice President of Operations from April 2006 to June 2006 and Director of Strategic Sales from March 2004 to April 2006.
+Prior to joining us, Mr. Weirich served in various roles for iAsiaWorks, Qwest Communications and Phoenix Network.
 He received a B.S. in International Business from the University of Colorado at Boulder.